jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 It's not that you are perfect.
 I'm sure those on the inside know more than anyone else the hubris, missteps, and mistakes that saw a titan become a napping rabbit.

-I mean you were founded by PhDs and probably shouldn't have anyone in control who does not see the Periodic Table as a recipe book (it was a business minded CEO who rejected making the iPhones chips).
+I mean you were founded by PhDs and probably shouldn't have anyone in control who does not see the Periodic Table as a recipe book.
 I hear there are too many middle managers there (like in much of the American economy).
 Also, share buybacks are a bad idea in an industry as unpredictable and capital intensive as yours.

 But you can still put billions of transistors on a microchip.
 So I just wanted to say thanks for going to work every day.

-In the next blog post, we'll uncover why more people should be thankful too.
+In the next post, we'll explore why people beyond the tech industry should care about Intel's struggle by using it to explain how to think like a 'biologist for humans'...and why that perspective shift changes everything about how we understand technological problems.

 # POST TWO